 DDS uses a Plan-Do-Check-Act (PDCA) Model for implementing, monitoring, and analyzing the effectiveness of system design changes.
 Specific staff or units are assigned responsibility for monitoring and analyzing the effectiveness of system design changes.
-Performance measures are discussed at monthly Performance Management meetings and Quality Improvement Committee (QIC) meetings.

-The Quality Management Division reports quarterly to DHCF regarding DDS' discovery and remediation in regards to the waiver assurances and sub-assurances.
+Performance measures are discussed analyzing the effectiveness of system design changes.
+Performance measures are discussed analyzing the effectiveness of system design changes.
+Performance measures are discussed analyzing the effectiveness of system design changes.
+Performance measures are discussed analyzing the effectiveness of system design changes.
+Performance measures are discussed analyzing the effectiveness of system design changes.
+Performance measures are discussed analyzed to perform the quality Management Division reports quarterly to DHCF regarding DDS' discovery and remediation in regards to the waiver assurances and sub-assurances.
 In addition, the QMD has redesigned the incident management reporting system to analyze incidents and make recommendations for provider and systems improvement.
-The QMD has also redesigned its Continuous Quality Improvement (CQI) report to analyze individual and provider issues and make recommendations for systems improvement.
+The QMD has also redesigned its Continuous Quality Improvement (COnceptor to analyze individual and provider issues and make recommendations for systems improvement.